by N.A Miller

 Doctor Bellows peered at the telemetry data in puzzlement.
-The Major's heart rate was up, as was his blood pressure, despite there was no visible sign of the craft His blood pressure showed 125 over 80 and his heart rate was over 100.
+The Major's heart rate was up, as was his blood pressure, despite there being no visible sign of the craft His blood pressure showed 125 over 80 and his heart rate was over 100.

 “But there is no sign, where is this data coming from?”
 Bellows asked himself.

-Meanwhile the plane containing the Major continued to plummet at high speed through the confines of a strange energy corridor.
+Meanwhile, the plane containing the Major continued to plummet at high speed through the confines of a strange energy corridor.
 As he peered outside, the sky seemed to be bright white and the ground black as if he was staring at the negative of a picture.

 He held the stick steady, as he kept the plane level flight.

 He heard the engine power down as he felt the power fade.
 He peered at the fuel gauge and they still read nominal.